 Enter-PSSession -ComputerName "TARGET_COMPUTER"

-Now, you can execute PowerShell commands on the target computer as if you were running them locally.
+Now, you can execute PowerShell commands on the target computer as if running them locally.

 Data Exfiltration Using DNS